AV306/xenon/README.md

 ### Warning

 This project often has bugs and missing translation keys, as I unfortunately can't extensively test everything due to school and other commitments.
 If you find anything wrong, please raise an issue!
 PRs are very welcome.

+### Note on version numbers

+The current latest version is **4.1.1**.
+You might still see references to versions that appear "greater" than this (e.g. LDFU intg in 4.6.1), because I only started following proper SemVer around the time the 1.19.4/1.20 versions were released.

+Just get the greatest version number for your version and ignore those tagged "1.19" (e.g. "4.6.0+1.19" is *very* outdated compared to "4.1.0+1.19.4") and you should be fine :)

 <br>